Shirebrook dad of murdered girl broadcast threats to partner

-A grief-stricken dad who threatened to drive his Land Rover into his partner's living room as he drove to the trial of his daughter's killer, broadcast the message on social media.
+A grief-stricken dad who threatened to drive his Land Rover into his partner's living room as he drove to a court hearing for his daughter's killer, broadcast the message on social media.

 Magistrates watched a video clip of Dean Bird's rant, which was live-streamed on November 28, last year, and was "considered to be domestic abuse" by prosecutor Donna Fawcett.